 "The Central String" published in the Ginosko Literary Journal

 My short story, "The Central String," was published on pages 33-37 of the Ginosko Literary Journal Fall 2021 issue.
 The name "Ginosko" comes from a Greek word meaning recognition of truth from experience.
 My story fits with this theme, in that during the protagonist's younger years he focuses on the negative and does not appreciate his parents' love.
 Then life experience teaches him that love is the central string to which everything around it resonates.

-Nicholas' short story, "Sylmar," was published in the health-related online literary journal, Please See Me.
+My short story, "Sylmar," was published in the Winter 2020 issue of the health-related journal, Please See Me.
 It is about a mental patient obsessed with his ever-impending discharge from a state hospital to a step-down facility in Sylmar, and what happens when he makes it there.